Djamy/ansible-devbox/README.md

     ansible-devbox/ansible/playbook.yml

-You can edit the VagrantFile as you need:
+You can edit the VagrantFile as you need and to specify your shared folder(s)

 ```bash
 $ vim VagrantFile